wilzbach/menu-builder/README.md

 See the [registry](http://registry.biojs.net/client/#/detail/menu-builder) for a demo.

+(Don't forget to embed the css `css/menu.css`)

 ## Contributing

-Please submit all issues and pull requests to the [greenify/biojs-util-menu](http://github.com/greenify/menu-builder) repository.
+Please submit all issues and pull requests to the [greenify/menu-builder](http://github.com/greenify/menu-builder) repository.

 ## Support
 If you have any problem or suggestion please open an issue [here](https://github.com/greenify/menu-builder/issues).